 Currently, we are in the establishment phase of our business and although we have sown seed of close to 100,000 plants, most stock will not be available until the 2019 growing season is well under way.
 In the meantime, we would welcome any enquiries from customers interested in ordering larger quantities of species listed on our stock list.
 We will also investigate sourcing any requests for other native species that have the potential for delivering wildlife benefits or services.

-To date, we have sourced over 100 plant species, those selected based on over 30 years working in environmental consultancy.
-We have extensive field experience with on-going fieldwork that has contributed over 200,000 records for botanical, bryological, invertebrate and ornithological recording schemes.
+To date, we have sourced over 270 plant species, based on over 30 years working in environmental consultancy.
+We have extensive field experience with on-going fieldwork that has contributed to over 200,000 records for botanical, bryological, invertebrate and ornithological recording schemes.
 Having seen losses and declines in our native flora over this period, we are now committed to working on and supporting projects and initiatives set up to reverse these trends.
 All of our work employs sustainable and environmentally friendly practices wherever possible, including the use of peat-free products.